dizzib/WhoDoTheyServe.com/site/app/doc/about.md

 global political, financial and corporate power structure at the highest levels.
 A secondary purpose is to highlight possible [conflict of interest][coi].

-Actors and connections are backed up with evidence.
+All actors and connections are backed up with evidence.

 This site is experimental and open to new ideas/suggestions which you can add to [github issues][issues].